View jobs and tasks

 Replace the following:

-• PROJECT_ID: the project ID of your project.
+• PROJECT_ID: the project ID of the current project.

-• TASK_GROUP_NAME: the name of the task group that contains the task that you want to describe.
-Set this to group0.
+• TASK_GROUP_NAME: the name of the task group that contains the task that you want to view the details of.
+The value must be set to group0.

-• TASK_INDEX: the index of the task that you want to describe.
-The indexes for the task in a task group begin at 0 and increases by one for each task.
-For example, the indexes for a task group with four tasks are 0, 1, 2, and 3.
+• TASK_INDEX: the index of the task that you want to view the details of.
+In a task group, the task index starts at 0 for the first task and increases by 1 with each additional task.
+For example, a task group that contains four tasks has the indexes 0, 1, 2, an, 3.

 Go